Zelix KlassMaster - Documentation

 Collapse packages

 Packages whose names have been excluded from being changed are never collapsed.
 So packages with excluded superpackages will be collapsed into the nearest excluded superpackage.
 If a package has no excluded superpackage then it will be collapsed into the package specified in the "Default name" field that appears to the immediate right of the "Collapse packages" box.
 If the "Default name" field is empty then packages with no excluded superpackage will be collapsed into the Java default package "" (which is no package at all).
-If a default package name is specified then it must be a top level package.
-For example "foo" is OK but "foo.bar" is not.
-The specified top level package need not already exist.
+The specified package need not already exist.

 Take as an example the following set of packages.